idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 `lldptool -t -n -V portID -i <SW-PORT>`

 ### Configure Mandatory TLV
-Once the LLDP protocol is enabled on a switchDev port, the mandatory TLV information is enabled automatically.
+Once the LLDP protocol is enabled on a Switchdev port, the mandatory TLV information is enabled automatically.
 The mandatory TLV cannot be disabled by user.

 ### Configure Optional TLV
 The following table describes the TLV names (including mandatory) that can be used by the agent to configure required TLV values: